The Eastern-Siberian Inland Navigation Company: The first steamships on Lake Baikal

-Development of the Eastern Siberian Inland Navigation Company after Myasnikov.
+Development of ESINC after Myasnikov

 The Ministry's Committee Regulations about the steam navigation on the Angara River was approved on 17 August 1885.
-Emperor Alexander III gave a privilege to the Irkutsk merchant A. M. Sibiryakov.
-This date is deemed to be the day of Eastern Siberian Inland Navigation Company's establishment.
+Emperor Alexander III granted the privilege to the Irkutsk merchant A. M. Sibiryakov.
+This date is deemed to be the day of the establishment of the Eastern Siberian Inland Navigation Company.

-The building of motor ships was an important event for shipping history.
+The building of motor ships was an important development in shipping history.
 The first motor ship in the world was built at the factory in Sormovsk in 1903.
-In 1905 the first ships on Lake Baikal were built — ferry «Baikal» and ice-breaker «Angara» for running through of train on the Transsiberian railway.
+In 1905 the first ships on Lake Baikal were built — ferry «Baikal» and ice-breaker «Angara».

-The Soviet history of the Eastern-Siberian Inland Navigation Company began since 1918, when the Decree about fleet nationalization was passed.
+The Soviet history of the Eastern-Siberian Inland Navigation Company began in 1918, when the Decree about fleet nationalization was passed.
 All ships of private companies were nationalized.
-One of the prominent revolutionists Lukas Michailovich Vlasov led the first river transport organization in Eastern Siberia.
+One of the prominent revolutionaries, Lukas Mikhailovich Vlasov, led the first river transport organization in Eastern Siberia.

 In the 1930s the company's workers carried out the building program of fleet repairing bases.
-The Great Patriotic War frustrated plans for river transport development.
-Thousands of workers went up the line.
+The Great Patriotic War frustrated the plans for river transport development.

 The Eastern-Siberian Inland Navigation Company was always the leader in cargo delivery to the North.
 In a short time six motor ships, 15 barges with carrying capacity of 1300 tons were built.
 The company's vessels had transported 840000 tons of cargo for the Baikal–Amur Mainline building.
-The 1960—70s were a very important stage in the technique and fleet reequipment.
+The 1960-70s were a very important stage in the technology and fleet reequipment.
 The stream vessels were replaced by motor ships.

-Contemporary history of the Eastern-Siberian Inland Navigation Company (ESINC)
+Contemporary history of ESINC

 The Eastern-Siberian Inland Navigation Company belongs to group of companies "Eastland" since 2001.
-It was a new stage in company's development.
-Holding company Eastland was founded more than 15 years ago.
-Sergei Eroshenko is the principal shareholder of it.
+This is a new stage in the company's development.
+Holding company Eastland was founded over 15 years ago.
+Sergei Eroshenko is its principal shareholder.

-The ESINC is a stable profitable enterprise today: It reconstructs ships, creates a job for population.
-Most every old ships are or will be reconstructed.
+ESINC is a stable profitable enterprise today: It reconstructs ships, and provides employment for the population.
+Most old ships are or will be reconstructed.
 The government shipbuilding and fleet innovation program functions 9 years in Russia.
-It means not only reconstruction of old ships, but also the building of new water transport on their basis.
-For example, the biggest ship on Baikal Imperia was built on basis of old towboat.
-Such floatels as Imperia are very popular among the tourists now, because they combine at once transport and hotel with all kinds of services.
+It includes not only the reconstruction of old ships, but also the building of new water transport on their basis.
+For example, the biggest ship on Baikal Imperia was built on the basis of an old towboat.
+Such floatels as Imperia are very popular among tourists now, because they combine at once transport and hotel with all kinds of services.
 It is a new stage in tourism development.